“Competitors Are Stealing My Ideas.”

 Is this approach applicable for Jocelyn and her small business, or for you and yours?
 It’s an interesting question.

-Peter Drucker, in his 1985 classic, Innovation and Entrepreneurship astutely points out that “all strategies aimed at exploiting an innovation, must achieve leadership within a given environment.
+Peter Drucker, in his 1985 classic, Innovation and Entrepreneurship, astutely points out the following: “All entrepreneurial strategies, that is, all strategies aimed at exploiting an innovation, must achieve leadership within a given environment.
 Otherwise, they will simply create an opportunity for the competition.”

-Should I care if others are stealing my ideas?
+Should I care if others are taking my ideas?

 If you are the best at what you do, I have to wonder how productive it is for you to concern yourself with the activities of your would-be imitators.

-If you are the best at what you do, or the best in your niche, and if you are confident of your leadership, and you sell a service and not a product, I have to wonder how productive it is for you—or any such small business or non-profit to concern yourself (except in passing) with the activities of your would-be imitators.
-If a small non-profit or local business cannot afford to pay for our services, we are happy to let them use the tools for free.
+If you are the best at what you do, or the best in your niche, and if you are confident of your leadership, and you sell a service and not a product, I have to wonder how productive it is for you—or any such small business or nonprofit to concern yourself (except in passing) with the activities of your would-be imitators.
 I believe that far greater benefits will be derived from persistent and continual effort toward self-improvement.
 In so doing you will be contributing more to the important business of holding and extending your leadership position.
 I can see many situations, like Jocelyn’s, where it is best to just let your imitators flail in the chop of your wake.

 As a service business, your intellectual property is important, but how effectively you deliver value to the world (and to your clients) is ultimately far more important.

-That said, as Peter Drucker suggests, there may also be a point in the development of your business when the situation turns, when it is necessary to protect your interests and defend your intellectual property like a homesteader on the porch with a shotgun across her lap.
+That said, as Peter Drucker suggests, there may also be a point in the development of your business when the situation turns—when it is necessary to protect your interests and defend your intellectual property.
 This moment is likely the transition from selling a service into selling a product, or of growing from being a single-location business into a multi-location regional or national one.
 For Jocelyn, I do not yet think such time is nigh, but the questions remain:

 If your business imitators are behaving such that a reasonable consumer would confuse their business for yours, this becomes a brand problem.